• Skip to primary navigation

 Ingredients for the Mini Blt's

-• Brioche Loaf: We use brioche instead of standard white bread because of its high butter and egg content.
+• Brioche Loaf We use brioche instead of standard white bread because of its high butter and egg content.
 When toasted, it becomes sturdy and golden, preventing the appetizer from becoming soggy when sitting on a platter.

-• Thick-Sliced Bacon: Thick-cut bacon holds its shape better and provides a substantial crunch that balances the soft bread.
+• Thick-Sliced Bacon Thick-cut bacon holds its shape better and provides a substantial crunch that balances the soft bread.

-• Grape Tomatoes: These are the ideal size for bite-sized appetizers and tend to be sweeter and less watery than slicing large tomatoes.
+• Grape Tomatoes These are the ideal size for bite-sized appetizers and tend to be sweeter and less watery than slicing large tomatoes.

-• Garlic Powder & Mayonnaise: Mixing these creates a quick, savory aioli.
+• Garlic Powder & Mayonnaise Mixing these creates a quick, savory aioli.
 It acts as the flavor booster and the "glue" that keeps the lettuce and tomato attached to the bread.

-• Romaine Lettuce: Selected for its crunch and structural integrity.
+• Romaine Lettuce Selected for its crunch and structural integrity.
 It stays crisp longer than iceberg or mixed greens.

-Putting Together the Mini BLT Appetizers
+How to Make Mini BLT Appetizers

 Try the loaded hash browns, spanakopita dip, or rosemary parmesan crackers, or add these to your next grazing table!